General Horse Care Tips

 Riding

-Although some of us take on companion animals, the main purpose of getting a horse is to ride it.
+While some take on companion animals, the main purpose of getting a horse is generally for riding.
 Taking lessons & learning techniques in your chosen discipline will make riding more enjoyable.
 Group lessons can also be a good way so socialize.

-Most boarding stables offer lessons & training of some sort, friendly barn-mates can be helpful too.
+Most boarding stables offer lessons & training of some sort.

 Grooming

 An often overlooked but incredibly important part of horse care.
 Especially when it comes to hooves.
 This doesn’t require elaborate bathing routines.
-A quick curry, brush & hoof cleaning is sufficient for strong hooves & shiny coat.
+A quick curry, brush & hoof cleaning is sufficient for a healthy animal.

 This is also a chance to spend time with your animal, horses bond by grooming each other in the wild.